-A detailed exposition of these constraints requires a closer look at the model theory for the PSL Ontology, in particular, the notion of occurrence trees.
+A detailed exposition of these constraints requires a closer look at the model theory of the core theory $T{occtree}$, in particular, the notion of occurrence trees.

-4.1.
-Occurrence Trees.
+4.1 Occurrence Trees

 An occurrence tree is a partially ordered set of atomic activity occurrences, such that for a given set of activities, all discrete sequences of their occurrences are branches of the tree.
 It is important to note that an occurrence tree contains all occurrences of all atomic activities; it is not simply the set of occurrences of a particular (possibly complex) activity.
 Because the tree is discrete, each activity occurrence in the tree has a unique successor occurrence of each activity.

 Although occurrence trees characterize all sequences of activity occurrences, not all of these sequences will intuitively be physically possible within the domain.
-We will therefore want to consider the subtree of the occurrence tree that consists only of possible sequences of activity occurrences; this subtree is referred to as the legal occurrence tree.
-The legal(o) relation specifies that the atomic activity occurrence ois an element of the legal occurrence tree, and the relation $precedes(o_1, o_2)$ specifies that $o_1$ is earlier than $o_2$ within the legal occurrence tree.
+This leads to the notion of the legal occurrence tree, which is the subtree of the occurrence tree that consists only of possible sequences of activity occurrences; The legal(o) relation specifies that the atomic activity occurrence o is an element of the legal occurrence tree.

-4.2.
-Constraints on Legal Occurrence.
+4.2 Constraints on Legal Occurrence

 The process descriptions for atomic activities constrain the legal occurrence tree.
 The general form of such a process description is:

-$(\forall o) \ occurrence\of(o, a) \land legal(o) \supset \Phi(o)$ where $\Phi(o)$ is a formula that specifies the constraint on the legal activity occurrence.
-In each of the following cases, different classes of atomic activities correspond to different classes of formulae that are used to instantiate $\Phi(o)$ in the general process description.
+$$(\forall o) \ occurrence_of(o, a) \land legal(o) \supset \Phi(o) \tag{1}$$ where $\Phi(o)$ is a formula that specifies the constraint on the legal activity occurrence.
+Within the PSL Ontology, different classes of atomic activities correspond to different classes of formulae that are used to instantiate $\Phi(o)$ in the general process description.
+In particular, we consider cases in which the preconditions are based on state, time, or the occurrence of other activities.

-4.2.1.
-State-based Preconditions.
+State-based Preconditions

 The most prevalent kind of precondition are markovian preconditions, in which the possibility of occurrence depends only on the state that holds prior to an activity occurrence, e.g.